vigneshshanmugam/perf-hints-plugin/README.md

 ### Options

-+ `hints` - Flag to Enable/Disable hints in the console
++ `hints` - Flag to Enable/Disable hints in the console.
+Default is `false`
 + `maxBundleSize` - for setting the performance budget.
 Expressed in kiloBytes.
+Default value is `250kB`

 ### Features